 Like any household or business, the municipality is challenged with increased costs when developing the annual budget.
 Unlike households or businesses, local governments must balance the budget and is not permitted to run a deficit.

 Also, each year, all non-taxation sources of funding are reviewed for further opportunities before resorting to taxation.
 In 2021, a complete budget review was undertaken to ensure that all revenue and expenditure items were realistic and required.

 Each year, the public has the opportunity to provide comments and feedback on the preliminary budget, through information sessions and on this website.
-Engagement on the 2022 Budget will begin in January 2022.
-Learn more by visiting the project page at the link below.
+Visit the project page to learn more.

 Current and past year budgets

 Every year, the District proposes a budget and collects community feedback prior to Council consideration and approval.